-- (a) have reasonable preference under s.166(3)(e) because of a need to move to the local authority's district to avoid hardship, and - (b) need to move because the tenant works in the district, or - (c) need to move to take up an offer of work - 3.9.14 The definition of a 'local connection' for young people leaving care was amended by the Homelessness Reduction Act 2017 so that a homeless care experienced young person has a local connection to the area of the local authority that looked after them.
-Additional provision is made for care experienced young people who have been placed in accommodation, under section 22A of the Children Act 1989, in a different district to that of the children's services authority that owes them leaving care duties.
-If they have lived in the other district for at least 2 years, including some time before they turned 16, they will also have a local connection with that district until they are 21. - 3.9.15 Care Experienced Young People7 who have been looked after by Devon County Council, Plymouth City Council or Torbay Council will be considered to have a local connection to each of the Devon local authorities. - 3.9.16 If a home is subject to more specific local connection criteria however these will still apply to tenants of partner and other social landlords with no local connection to Devon, including those who need to move to Devon for work.
+- (a) have reasonable preference under s.166(3)(e) because of a need to move to the local authority's district to avoid hardship, and - (b) need to move because the tenant works in the district, or - (c) need to move to take up an offer of work - 3.9.14 The definition of a 'local connection' for young people leaving care was amended by 'The Allocation of Housing (Qualification Criteria for Victims of Domestic Abuse and Care Leavers) (England) Regulations 2025'.
+All applicants who are relevant and/or former relevant young people up to the age of 25 should be treated as having a local connection to all districts in Devon.
+This does not include dependent members of the household. - 3.9.15 Care Experienced Young People7 who have been looked after by Devon County Council, Plymouth City Council or Torbay Council will be considered to have a local connection to each of the Devon local authorities. - 3.9.16 If a home is subject to more specific local connection criteria however these will still apply to tenants of partner and other social landlords with no local connection to Devon, including those who need to move to Devon for work.
 For example Section 106 planning conditions that mean the home can only be let to someone with a local connection to a specific local area.